 - Capable of professional 8K RAW video recording internally.

-- Electronic shutter-only design allows for silent and high-speed shooting.
+- The electronic shutter-only design enables silent and high-speed shooting.

 - Excellent overall image quality for both stills and video.